Ohio Court Records

 How Can I Find a Lost Traffic Ticket in Ohio?

 Interested public members may find misplaced traffic tickets and citations by contacting the presiding municipal court of the jurisdiction where the violation occurred.
-Generally, persons interested in assessing lost traffic tickets must provide a traffic citation number, court docket number, or subject’s full name to facilitate a ticket search.
-Thus, offenders must memorize or make personal records of the citation number, presiding court, the issuing officer’s name, and the specific violations or charges.
+Generally, persons interested in assessing lost traffic tickets are expected to provide a traffic citation number, court docket number, or subject’s full name to facilitate a ticket search.
+Thus, offenders are advised to memorize or make personal records of the citation number, presiding court, the issuing officer’s name, and the specific violations or charges.

 How Long Does a Traffic Ticket Stay on Your Record in Ohio?